apache/fineract/README.md

     curl --insecure -L https://github.com/apache/fineract/raw/develop/gradle/wrapper/gradle-wrapper.jar > gradle/wrapper/gradle-wrapper.jar

-Instructions to run Apache RAT (Release Audit Tool)
+INSTRUCTIONS: How to run Apache RAT (Release Audit Tool)
 ============
 1. Extract the archive file to your local directory.
 2. Run `./gradlew rat`.
 A report will be generated under build/reports/rat/rat-report.txt

-Instructions to enable ActiveMQ
+INSTRUCTIONS: How to enable ActiveMQ
 ============
 Messaging configuration is disabled by default.
 If you want to enable it and register some message listeners, application needs to be started with the proper Spring profile, ie `-Dspring.profiles.active=activeMqEnabled` (or one of the other Spring ways to configure it).